cstuder/secrethubwarden/README.md

 ## FAQ

-### Is this safe?

-`secrethubwarden` is a Bash script that wraps around the Bitwarden and GitHub CLIs.
-You can inspect it to make sure it is secure and does not leak your secrets in any way.
-I tried to keep it as simple as possible, and also secure.
-I also tried to follow the Bash best practices as good as possible ([ShellCheck](https://www.shellcheck.net) is running on every push to this repository.)

-### What's this for?
+### What is `secrethubwarden` for?

-If you're keeping credentials out of your code (See [Twelve Factor Apps Factor #3](https://12factor.net))and inject them during deployment into an `.env` file from the GitHub secrets, you might have noticed how tedious this can be.
-You need to store your `.env` file somewhere, as it can only be written but not read from GitHub.
+It is a good practice to keep credentials out of your code (See [Twelve Factor Apps Factor #3](https://12factor.net)) and inject them during deployment into the build from GitHub secrets, for example in the form of an `.env` file.
+This means you need to store your unencrypted `.env` file somewhere, as it can only be written but not read from GitHub.

 So you store your `.env` in a password manager like Bitwarden.
 But any change in the file now has to be updated in the password manager and manually copied to the GitHub secrets.
-Which is both manual work and error prone.
+Which is both manual work, tedious and error prone.

 This script can keep all secrets conveniently updated.
 It is not intended as a CI/CD script, but is used before launching a CI/CD process.

+### Is it safe?

+`secrethubwarden` is a Bash script that wraps around the Bitwarden and GitHub CLIs.
+You can inspect it to make sure it is secure and does not leak your secrets in any way.
+I tried to keep it as simple as possible, and also secure.
+I also tried to follow the Bash best practices as good as possible, i.e. [ShellCheck](https://www.shellcheck.net) is running on every push to this repository.

+### Pros & Cons

+- Pro: Colorful output.
+- Pro: Interactive guidance.
+- Con: Not atomic, no transactions, if a problem occurs during the execution, only half the secrets might get updated.

 ### What does the error message `mac failed` mean?

 Nothing, ignore it.
-(Some Bitwarden issue, not important for this script.
-I think.)
+(Some Bitwarden issue, not important for this script, I think.)

 ### What's with the name?

-I...
 Don't let me name things.

 ## Disclaimer